dnndev/xmp-docs/revision-history.md

 ## 4.9.0

-* ADDED: `<xmod:Markdown>` tempalte tag to render markdown-formatted content as HTML.
+* ADDED: `<xmod:Markdown>` template tag to render markdown-formatted content as HTML.
 The tag even has a `Bootstrap` property to add Bootstrap-specific classes to the output if you're using that CSS framework in your skin.
 * ADDED: `<Markdown>` form control.
 The control is not required to render markdown using the `<xmod:Markdown>` template tag.
 However, it provides an attractive, syntax-highligted editing environment complete with line numbers (should you want that).
 * FIXED: Inline editor is no longer over-lapped by the Persona Bar in DNN 9.2+.
 * FIXED: The Inline editor's success message is now displayed to the right of the dialog buttons.
 You no longer have to scroll down to see it.